jonpovey1989/AmazonAlexaSkills/Wunderlist/README.md

 ## Examples
 Example user interactions:

-##### Default model:
     User:  "Alexa, ask wunderlist to add eggs"
     Alexa: "Eggs have been added to groceries"

-##### Groceries model:
     User:  "Alexa, ask wunderlist to add milk to groceries"
-    Alexa: "Eggs have been added to groceries"
+    Alexa: "Milk have been added to groceries"

-Groceries is the default list if none is specified
+*Groceries is the default list if none is specified*